-Eligibility for Medicaid in Arkansas
+Learn About Requirements for Medicaid in Arkansas

 GET MORE INFORMATION WITH OUR GUIDE

-Who is eligible for Medicaid in Arkansas?
+Who qualifies for Medicaid in Arkansas?

 There are a number of different Arkansas Medicaid eligibility requirements prospective beneficiaries must meet in order to qualify for medical assistance in the state.
 The predominant factor in determining Medicaid eligibility is whether or not an applicant qualifies as low-income, as the Medicaid program is designed to assist low-income individuals and families.
 To know how to qualify for Medicaid, it is important applicants understand that before Arkansas expanded their Medicaid program due to the Affordable Care Act in 2012, only low-income individuals who met additional qualifying conditions could qualify for Medicaid.
 The Affordable Care Act’s Medicaid eligibility expansion, which was accepted by Arkansas, allows any applicant between 19 and 64 years of age to qualify for health care assistance as long as he or she meets Medicaid income requirements.